dslab-epfl/svshi/CONTRIBUTING.md

 For each binding between a physical device's communication object and a prototypical device channel, we check that the KNX datatype is the same.
 The KNX datatype of the physical device's communication object is parsed from the ETS project and the one for the prototypical device channel is encoded in the corresponding `SupportedDeviceBinding`.

 As for the IO Types, if the KNX Datatype is not known for a physical communication object, the `verifier` gives a warning to the developer.
-Otherwise, KNX Datatypes must be **equal**.
+Otherwise, KNX datatypes must be **equal**.

 ###### Mutual KNX datatypes